Alloriite: Structure

 The mineral structure appears to be very similar to that of afghanite, except for the presence of strong H2O bonds.
 The two minerals contains the same tetrahedron structure, and alloriite appears to follow the typical ABABACAC sequencing layer chain that is found in cancrinite grouped minerals.
 The A is Na, the B is H2 O, where in afghanite its A is Ca and the B is Cl.

 Alloriite's crystal structure was found using a single crystal X-ray diffraction, which allowed mineralogists to classify it as a P31c for its point group, making it trigonal crystal structure.

 In relation to afghanite's and alloriite's physical properties, they both have a trigonal crystal structure, P31c space group, and then have very similar formulas.

 Physical and optical properties

-Alloriite is a small crystalline mineral that has only grown up to 1.5 to 2mm in length and has been related to explosive volcanic building.
+Alloriite is a small crystalline mineral that has only grown up to 1.5 to 2 mm in length and has been related to explosive volcanic building.
 The mineral appears as a colorless mineral that, that is semi transparent.
 When tested it has a white streak and a virtuous luster.
 It also appears to be brittle, even with a hardness of 5 on the Mohs hardness scale.

 The mineral is optically positive and uniaxial, with a refractive index of ω = 1.497(2) and then ε = 1.499(2).
 Its X-ray powder pattern was discovered using an RKG-86 camera, and using molybdenum radiation, which led to α = 12.940(2)Å, c = 21.409(5)Å, and V = 3104.5(20)Å3.